skylord123/node-red-backrest/examples/README.md

 Examples
 ---

-In the future this page will contain a list of examples but for now we just have a main master one I am using to develop this module.
+Here is the flow I currently use for developing this module.
+It showcases how you can do various different tasks.

 You can import the example JSON here (copy the full page and import using hamburger menu in Node-RED):